 In the West this embrace of the imperfect has recently manifested itself in ugly fruits & vegetables.
 Imperfect looking produce has traditionally gone unsold and makes up 40% of total food waste.
 Producers throw away food because they don’t think retailers will want it (it doesn’t meet “quality standards”) and then retail stores throw away the unsold odd looking food that customers won’t buy.
 This is all despite the fact that the taste and nutritional content of this “ugly” food may be identical to “normal” looking produce.

 The European Union declared 2014 the European Year Against Food Waste.
-The French supermarket chain Intermarché began their “Inglorious Fruits and Vegetables” marketing campaign that celebrated ugly looking produce, gave them their own section in the store, and sold them at a discount.
-It proved so successful that other stores began their own campaigns as customers began to accept the wabi-wabi nature of produce.
+The French supermarket chain Intermarché began their “Inglorious Fruits and Vegetables” marketing campaign that celebrated ugly looking produce, they gave the foods their own section in the store, and sold them at a discount.
+It proved so successful that other stores & delivery services, such as Imperfect Foods, started to do likewise as consumers began to accept the wabi-wabi nature of produce.